anjiB72/annotasia-demo/README.md

 The second part of the postcode, which identifies the sector, delivery point, or individual address within the town or district.
 It's always three characters long and starts with a number.

 ### Task 2

 Create a new custom annotation that creates logs at the start and end of a method (you can decide what the log should say i.e start time and end time).

 ### Task 3

+Create a custom annoation that provides custom error handling when an exception is thrown

+### Task 4

 Think about where you might be able to use custom annotations in your services.